liangzifei/MR-TOD-net/README.md

 ## 4.2 network training
 Once co-registered MRI and target histological data are ready, use demo_trainingPrep.m in Matlab to prepare training samples for the next step.
-### 1) Run training generation code under Matlab-CODE: Generate_train.m
+### 1) Run training generation code under /Matlab-CODE: Generate_train.m
-Within the code the user need to modify the following part.
+Within the code, the user can modify the following part.
 ```
 files = dir('.\Matlab-CODE\Kim');     <--- directory of subject data used for training.
 dwi5000 = read_mrtrix([folder_dwi,folder_list(sample_img).name,'\rawdata1.mif']).  <--- diffusion data used for training.